cloudnull/cruton/README.md

 ## Working with the API.

 To start the API it's recommended that you run the service behind a webserver like NGINX, Apache, using uWSGI, etc.
-The typical API process can be envoked by running the ``cruton-api-wsgi`` command.
-If you need or want to run the API in debug mode you can do so by invoking the ``cruton-api-debug`` command.
+The typical API process can be envoked by running the ``cruton-api-wsgi --config-file /etc/cruton/cruton.ini`` command.
+If you need or want to run the API in debug mode you can do so by invoking the ``cruton-api-debug --config-file /etc/cruton/cruton.ini`` command.

 ### Entities